Texas Killing Fields: William Lewis Reece

 In May 1997, William Lewis Reece was arrested for the kidnapping and attempted murder of 19-year-old Sandra Sapaugh from Webster.
 The following year, he was found guilty and convicted, receiving a 60-year imprisonment term.
 In 2015, his DNA was matched to the killer of 19-year-old Tiffany Johnston, who was found murdered in Oklahoma in 1997.
 After this revelation, Reece confessed to killing Jessica Lee Cain and Kelli Ann Cox, leading the investigators to the bodies' burial sites.
 He had been suspected of kidnapping and killing Laura Smither and confessed to Friendswood Police, in 2016, that he murdered her.
 In 2021, Reece was convicted of Johnston's murder and sentenced to death.
 The following year, he was extradited to Texas and was convicted of the murders of Smither, Cain, and Cox, receiving a life term after pleading guilty to each of the three murders.
+He is currently awaiting a death penalty sentence in Oklahoma.

+James Dolphs Elmore Jr.

+On March 31, 2026, James Elmore was arrested and charged with manslaughter in the death of Laura Miller and two counts of felony tampering with evidence related to the disposal of the bodies of Miller and Audrey Lee Cook, 42 years after Miller's death.
+Authorities alleged that Elmore contributed to Miller's death by providing Hedrick with cocaine that was given to her.
+Before his arrest, Elmore met multiple times with Miller's father, Tim Miller, and provided information about the murders that had not been made public.
+Galveston County District Attorney Kenneth Cusick said Elmore had been friends with Hedrick for many years.
+Since 1984, Elmore has been arrested on multiple drug charges, including delivery of methamphetamine and possession of marijuana.
+In 1993, he was charged with three counts of attempted murder and was sentenced to one year in county jail.
+Other charges include forgery, assault on a family member, and burglary.

+Elmore was convicted of manslaughter in September 2026 and was sentenced to 20 years in prison.